DUCATUS-revival/ducatusx/README.md

 5. If neccessary, make additional changes to OpenEthereum configuration (will be located in `<PARITY_WORKER_PATH>/config.toml`)
 6. Start node: `docker compose up -d`
 7. View node logs: `docker compose logs`

+## Applying snapshot

+There can be some issues with synchronization from zero block.
+Solution for this problem is to run new node from snapshot data
+Instructions for applying snapshot can be found here: [SNAPSHOT.md](SNAPSHOT.md)